Jigyansha06/gitdemo/README.md

 # gitdemo
-This is my first Git Repository/n
+This is my first Git Repository
 Author- Jigyansha Mohapatra